jhoneill/jhoneill.github.io/_posts/2022-03-05-NumberFormats.md

 Here, PowerShell sees "2" and decides it looks like an integer, so defaults it to the `[int32]` type, it sees the + operator and a second "2" and decides it is adding two `[Int32]` objects.
 The result is another `[int32]` with a value of 4.

-From the start, Windows PowerShell had Type-accelerators, `[int]` corresponding to `[system.int32]` - a 32 bit, signed, integer -  and `[long]` for `[system.int64]`; `[bigint]` wasn't there initially but *is* supported in 5.1.
+From the start, Windows PowerShell had Type-Accelerators: `[int]` corresponding to `[system.int32]` - a 32 bit, signed, integer -  and `[long]` for `[system.int64]`; `[bigint]` wasn't there initially but *is* supported in 5.1.
 PowerShell Core (6) added a lot more, including  `[short]` for `[system.int16]` and unsigned variations.
 If PowerShell sees a floating point number it treats it as a `[system.double]` and there is another long-established type accelerator, `[float]` for single precision floating point.

 There is more intelligence: "2/2" returns an `int32` but "2/3" returns a `double`; and if something needs a specific type PowerShell usually converts automatically.
 On rare occasions we need to say "Don't make 2 an int32", and all versions of PowerShell have been able to *tag* a number with a suffix: "L" says "make this a long integer", and "D" says make it a [decimal](https://docs.microsoft.com/en-us/dotnet/api/system.decimal?view=net-6.0), so:

 ```powershell-interactive
     ps > (25d + 25).GetType()